-The vulva and vagina are parts of the female reproductive system.
+The vulva and the vagina are parts of the female reproductive system.

-The vulva is a general term used to describe a woman’s external organs.
+The vulva is a general term for a woman’s external sexual organs (genitals).
 The main parts of the vulva are the:

 Sometimes called the birth canal, the vagina is a muscular channel about 7–10 cm long that extends down from the neck of the uterus (called the cervix) to the vulva.
 The vagina is the passageway through which menstrual blood flows, sexual intercourse occurs and a baby is born.